-Noether's theorem establishes a one-to-one correspondence between variational symmetries and integrating factors, and hence invariants, of the Euler-Lagrange equations.
+Noether's theorem establishes a one-to-one correspondence betwwen variational symmetries and integrating factors, and hence invariants, of the Euler-Lagrange equations.
+Famous conservation laws Translational symmetry implies the conservation of momentum.
+Famous conservation laws Translational symmetry implies the conservation of momentum.
+Rotational symmetry implies the conservation of angular momentum.
 Famous conservation laws Translational symmetry implies the conservation of momentum.
 Rotational symmetry implies the conservation of angular momentum.
 And time invariance implies the conservation of energy